Skip to main content

 The grading scale conforms to the European Credit Transfer System (ECTS) rating scale with the letters A (best) to E for pass and F for failed.

 The differences between the types of higher education institutions are mainly related to their self-accreditation rights.
-For example, universities can without external accreditation offer study programs at all levels, while university colleges must apply for external accreditation (by NOKUT) for study programs at masters and PhD levels.
+For example, universities can without external accreditation offer study programmes at all levels, while university colleges must apply for external accreditation (by NOKUT) for study programmes at masters and PhD levels.
 There is also a wide range of private higher education institutions without any self-accreditation rights.
-These institutions provide study programs that are accredited (by NOKUT).
+These institutions provide study programmes that are accredited (by NOKUT).
 Apart from instruction and dissemination of knowledge the universities and specialised institutions at the university level have a special responsibility for research and the education of researchers through their doctoral programs.

 The state is responsible for universities and university colleges, which are directly subordinate to the Ministry of Education and Research.
 Each institution has a board that is responsible for the direction and organisation of operations.
 Accredited institutions have been awarded extensive academic powers and may establish and terminate their own courses of study.
-University colleges decide for themselves which studies and topics they are to offer at first-degree level.
-Universities determine for themselves which subjects and topics they wish to offer at all levels, including doctoral programs.
+University colleges decide themselves which studies and topics they are to offer at first-degree level.
+Universities determine for themselves which subjects and topics they wish to offer at all levels, including doctoral programmes.

-The Norwegian Agency for Quality Assurance in Education (NOKUT) and the Norwegian Directorate for Higher Education and Skills are also instrumental in the governance of the universities and university colleges
+The Norwegian Agency for Quality Assurance in Education (NOKUT) and the Norwegian Directorate for Higher Education and Skills are also instrumental in the governance of the universities and university colleges.

 Adult education